Mining engineers apply their skill in science and technology to extract minerals from the earth, in this multidisciplinary role

 Income figures are intended as a guide only.

-Your working hours tend to be long, particularly if you're based overseas.
-Mining engineers working overseas are likely to be on site for up to three months, followed by a period of two weeks' leave, which they can spend elsewhere.
+Working hours tend to be long, particularly if you're based overseas.
+Mining engineers working overseas are likely to be on-site for up to three months, followed by a period of two weeks' leave, which they can spend elsewhere.

 What to expect